-As of March 31, 2023, we had cash and cash equivalents of \$60.0 million.
+As of June 30, 2023, we had cash and cash equivalents of \$55.1 million.
 Cash in excess of immediate requirements is invested in accordance with our investment policy, primarily with a view to liquidity and capital preservation.

-On March 10, 2020, we entered into (i) a mezzanine loan and security agreement, or the Mezzanine Loan Agreement, with Silicon Valley Bank, as administrative agent and collateral agent, or the Agent, and Silicon Valley Bank and West River Innovation Lending Fund VIII, L.P., as lenders, or the Mezzanine Lenders, pursuant to which the Mezzanine Lenders have agreed to lend us up to \$50.0 million in a series of term loans, and (ii) a loan and security agreement, or the Senior Loan Agreement, and together with the Mezzanine Loan Agreement, the Loan Agreements, with Silicon Valley Bank, as lender, or the Senior Lender, and together with the Mezzanine Lenders, pursuant to which the Senior Lender has agreed to provide us a revolving line of credit of up to \$5.0 million.
+On March 10, 2020, we entered into a mezzanine loan and security agreement and a loan and security agreement, or the Loan Agreements, with Silicon Valley Bank.
 Upon entering into the Loan Agreements, we borrowed \$35.0 million in term loans, or the Term A Loan, from the Mezzanine Lenders.
 We entered into amendments to the Loan Agreements in October 2020 under which we borrowed an additional \$5.0 million in term loans, or the Term B1 Loan and together with the Term A Loan, the Loans, on March 1, 2021.